timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 Data transfer between the components is achieved via the use of [Data Transfer Objects (DTO's)](../FAQ/420--dtos.html).

-To achieve this create the directory `dao-api/src/main/java/org/osgi/enroute/examples/microservice/dao/dto` into which we place the following three files:
+To achieve this create the following three files:

 `dao-api/src/main/java/org/osgi/enroute/examples/microservice/dao/dto/package-info.java`
 <p>